iker-lluvia/aslam_system/README.md

 ## Installation

+The code has been only tested in Ubuntu 18.04 with ROS Melodic.\
+To use it, the steps are those common to any ROS package, which are:

-Move and install outside the ROS workspace the uncertainty octomap package: aslam_system/octomap
+1. Move and install outside the ROS workspace the uncertainty octomap package: aslam_system/octomap

-Compile the workspace where this repository is located.
+2. Compile the workspace where this repository is located.

 Note: some dependencies may have to be installed manually.